E-detectors: a nonparametric framework for sequential change detection: Nonparametric sequential change detection using e-detectors

-The value of any e-detector process, like $M^\SR$ or $M^\CS$, is directly interpretable without thresholding (a larger value indicates more evidence of a changepoint).
+The value of any e-detector process, like $M^\SR$ or $M^\CS$, is directly interpretable without specifying an explicit threshold: a larger value signals an accumulation of evidence of a changepoint.
 These can be monitored and adaptively stopped.
-Nevertheless, to explicitly control the ARL at level $\alpha$, we define SR and CUSUM-style online changepoint detection procedures, called ``e-SR and e-CUSUM procedures'' as follows.
+Nevertheless, to explicitly control the ARL at level $\alpha$, we define SR and CUSUM-style change detection procedures, called ``e-SR'' and ''e-CUSUM'' procedures as follows.

 \begin{definition}[e-SR and e-CUSUM procedures] Given SR and CUSUM e-detectors $M^\SR$ and $M^\CS$ , define e-SR and e-CUSUM procedures by the stopping times

 where $c_\alpha$ is a constant chosen to control the ARL of the e-CUSUM procedure by $1/\alpha$ for some $\alpha \in (0,1)$.
 By \cref{prop::ARL_control_e_detector}, $1/\alpha$ is a valid choice for $c_\alpha$. \end{definition}